dmassey-cpu/Holderlins-Madness/hislegacy.md

 In 1918, a social revolution established a republic in Germany.
 In the future, while the country would pass between dictatorships and democracy, it would remain a republic.
 The political ideals of Hölderlin, which Hellingrath had pointed his audience to, attained a new significance for Germans in the republican era.
 Philosophers on both the political left and political right estimated Hölderlin as a prophet of their ideals.
 The nationalist philosopher Martin Heidegger spent the latter half of World War II lecturing on Hölderlin’s poems.
 Jewish communist intellectuals like Walter Benjamin and Theodor Adorno took Hölderlin’s love of nature and attempts at expressing natural scenes in poetic language as inspirations for their own critiques of modern capitalist civilization.

-{% include figure.html class="right" width="40%" caption="Philosopher Martin Heidegger, who spent much of his career interpreting Hölderlin's later work as a prophecy" image-path="scrollstory/images/martin-heidegger-philosopher.jpg" %}
+{% include figure.html
+class="left"
+width="55%"
+caption="Artwork by Franz von Stuck" image-path="scrollstory/images/franz-von-stuck-prophet.jpg"
+%}

 The politically contradictory interpretations of the poet as a prophet extended to the national scale as well.
 During the latter half of World War II, the Nazi regime often praised Hölderlin and his work as “pure,” using his poems as a source of consolation to a failing war effort.
 The Hölderlin Society printed poems to be sent with the supplies that were distributed to Wehrmacht soldiers on the Eastern Front.
 At the same time, pro-Soviet German Communists like playwright and poet Bertolt Brecht invoked Hölderlin as a revolutionary against the anti-communist nationalism of the Nazis.
 Both Nazis and anti-fascists sought to claim Hölderlin as one of them.[^note20]